preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 .. image:: team-collaboration-administrator-new.png

-+ **App Administrator**: You are automatically added as the Administratore.
++ **App Administrator**: You are automatically added as the Administrator.
 Add or remove Administrators as needed.

 7. Click "Next".
 8. Set Enterprise Properties if nedded.